No Sugar Granola Bars

 Ingredients and substitutes

-- Rolled oats - Good old-fashion oats are the way to go when making granola or granola bars.
-The liquid ingredients soak into each individual grain, which then gets toasted beautifully on its own.
+- Rolled oats – Good old-fashioned oats are the way to go when making granola or granola bars.
+The liquid ingredients soak into each grain, which then toasts beautifully on its own.
 Do not use quick-cooking or other types of oats.

-- Egg whites - use fresh eggs with a little vanilla extract for flavor and to prevent the smell of eggs.
-YOu can also add some coconut oil for a coconuty flavor.
+- Egg whites – use fresh eggs with a little vanilla extract for flavor and to prevent the smell of eggs.
+You can also add some coconut oil for a coconutty flavor.

-- Honey - I prefer natural sweetness when it comes to my granola.
-That way I can snack on it guiltfree.
-If you don't want honey, you can use maple syrup or agave syrup.
-Often, I even like to use silan, which is natural date-based honey.
-Very delicious but with a darker color, so the final granola bars are a bit darker.
+- Honey—I prefer natural sweetness when it comes to my granola.
+That way, I can snack on it guilt-free.
+If you don’t want honey, you can use maple syrup or agave syrup.
+Often, I even like to use silane, which is natural date-based honey.
+It’s very delicious but has a darker color, so the final granola bars are a bit darker.
+And of course, if you don’t want any sweetness, you can omit the honey completely!

 - Seeds – These are nutritious and delicious.
 If you’ve never tried sunflower or pumpkin seeds, you must try adding them to your granola or salads.